 Urate (uric acid) handling and secretion in humans and the great apes is unique among mammals; we have lost the function of the urate oxidase (uricase) enzyme, the enzyme responsible for metabolizing urate into allantoin.
 The loss of uricase appears to be adaptive in humans, however it puts humans at risk for retaining too much urate (hyperuricemia), which can lead to gout, kidney disease, hypertension, metabolic disorders and cardiovascular disease.
 Yet, until recently the transporters responsible for urate secretion and absorption remained mostly unknown.

-Recently, we discovered that ABCG2 is a novel urate transporter, perhaps the most important secretion mechanism for uric acid in humans, and identified a loss of function mutation that causes hyperuricemia and gout.
+We discovered that ABCG2 is a novel urate transporter, perhaps the most important secretion mechanism for uric acid in humans, and identified a loss of function mutation that causes hyperuricemia and gout.
 Importantly the mutation is common, carried by almost a billion people, putting them at increased risk for hyperuricemia, gout, and possibly hypertension and other metabolic diseases.
 Most recently, we have gained an understanding of how this mutation causes dysfunction in ABCG2 and have used this new understanding to find small molecules that can correct the defect, a proof of principal that new small molecule therapy may be possible for hyperuricemia and gout.

 Our work uses many different tools, all focused on understanding the physiology of the human kidney.
 We use genetic studies to find disease causing mutations and test the mutant protein’s function with radioactive transport assays, patch clamp studies, two electrode voltage clamp, live cell imaging, and FRET.
 And finally we use mouse models to gain a better understanding of how mutant proteins fit into the whole animal physiology.